 ICS-100 and NIMS-700 free online training at training.fema.gov

-We recommend the completion before class starts but not required.
+.
+We recommend the completion before class starts, but it is not required.

 If interested, contact Maria Diltz, Enrollment Coordinator

-Classes meet twice a week on Mondays and Wednesdays from 6:00pm - 10:00pm
+Classes meet twice a week on Tuesday and Thursday from 6:00 pm - 10:00 pm

 - Check the financial aid webpage